top of page

 Part 3 - I will restore

-The Temple
+It Was About The Temple

 To understand "restore the land," it is important to be mindful of the context in which the story of 2 Chronicles occurred.

 The likely location was in the city of Jerusalem, Israel, atop Mt.
 Moriah in the newly completed worship center that came to be known as Solomon's Temple, approximately 960-950 BC.
-At that moment in history, Israel was at its political, economic, and territorial height; the Davidic monarchy was secure, the Temple had just been completed, and the territory under Solomon's rule was at peace.
+At that moment in history, Israel was at its political, economic, and territorial height.
+The Davidic monarchy was secure, the Temple had just been completed, and the territory under Solomon's rule was at peace.

 The Temple was the place God chose to signify His nearness to the people of Israel.
 It was also the spiritual and physical heart of the covenant He established with Moses to safeguard the people.
 It was the place where sacrifices were offered to address sin and guilt, express thanksgiving, and foster communion.
-It also contained the Holy of Holies, a central vault that housed the Ark of the Covenant, which contained the law given to Moses and was reserved for the Chief Priest alone to mediate between God and Israel.
+It also contained the Holy of Holies, a central vault that housed the Ark of the Covenant, which contained the law given to Moses and was reserved for the Chief Priest to mediate between God and Israel.

 It's still about the Temple.